datastaxdevs/workshop-microservices-java/README.md

 public static String ASTRA_KEYSPACE = "todoapp";
 ```

+*Remember: in Gitpod AUTO-SAVED is **not enabled** by default, when you WILL DO CHANGES PLEASE REMEMBER TO SAVE THEM with shortcut `CTRL+S`.*

-- You can now run the UNIT TEST with your IDE or Maven in a terminal (easier with gitpod)
+- You can now run the UNIT TEST with your IDE or Maven in a terminal (easier with gitpod
 ```bash
 mvn test -Dtest=com.datastax.samples.astra.ConnectivityToAstraExplicitTest#should_connect_to_Astra_static
 ```